 NewsLink provides news and information affecting users of Ohio State's Administrative Systems.
 Updates are collected twice a month, or more frequently as needed, and pushed out to system users by direct email.
 Bookmark and check this page frequently for the latest information.
-The next NewsLink email updates are scheduled for Monday, February 11 and Monday, February 25.
+The next NewsLink email updates are scheduled for Monday, April 8 and Monday, April 22.

 The Travel Office has arranged for several classroom offerings of the Travel Workshop (Introductory and Advanced) sessions that will run through December 2019.

 Travel Workshop (Introductory) - This two-and-a-half hour travel workshop explains the fundamentals of business travel for Ohio State; covering the Travel Policy and specific travel resources for developing a travel budget and initiating the Travel Request for Authorization.
 In addition, the session includes a demonstration of travel booking through the university's Travel Agency for Individual Business Travel and their online booking tool for air, hotel and rental car.
 The introductory workshop is geared to the new traveler, arranger or those participants interested in a refresher in the basics of traveling on behalf of Ohio State.

 See full article for details about the Advanced workshop as well as registration information for both sessions.

 One of the most common questions raised since the start of the travel initiative relates to what to do if you believe that you have found airfare with a lower price than what you can find through CTP or their online booking tool (Concur).

 In the vast majority of cases, flights booked through CTP or their online booking tool Concur cost the same or less than they would through third-party websites.
 But if you believe you have found a fare that has a better advertised price than through a quote from a CTP full service agent or the online booking tool (Concur), the Travel website explains how to use the Airfare Price Match Request Form to seek a review.